stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

             (sayHi "John Doe") `shouldBe` "Welcome to the Golden Tests tutorial John Doe"
 ```

-In a nutshell we are comparing the output of the function with a string that is stored inside the code of our test.
+In a nutshell, we are comparing the output of the function with a string that is stored inside the code of our test.
 We can take a different approach and store this expected output in a separate file.
 This approach is known as golden testing and the file in which we store the expected output takes the name of "golden file".

 So, now we know what golden testing is, but if unit tests and golden tests are so similar, why don't we just keep up with unit tests?
 Right?

-The truth is that unit tests are not useful when evaluating complex and large outputs and that's where the difference lies.
-Test are all about maintainability and readability and when we test large outputs we tend to add visual noise to our code.
-Golden Tests helpfully fixes this issue, let's check the main advantages.
+The truth is that unit tests are not useful when evaluating large, complex outputs and that's where the difference lies.
+Tests are all about maintainability and readability, and when we test large outputs we tend to add visual noise to our code.
+Golden Tests helpfully fix this issue.
+Let's check the main advantages:

  - Large outputs are stored in a golden file reducing the visual noise in our code.

  - With some golden tests libraries the Golden Files can be automatically generated.

  - Some golden test libraries also automatically update the golden file.
-So, we don't need to manually update the tests when the expected output changes.
+So we don't need to manually update the tests when the expected output changes.

  - It is useful when working with JSON, HTML, images, etc.

 In this tutorial we will use [hspec-golden](http://hackage.haskell.org/package/hspec-golden) library to build golden tests.
 We will also use the `hspec-golden` CLI to easily update them.

-You can either code along with this tutorial or check at the finished [code](https://github.com/stackbuilders/tutorials/tree/tutorials/tutorials/haskell/hspec-golden-test-tutorial/code) in Github.
+You can either code along with this tutorial or check out the finished [code](https://github.com/stackbuilders/tutorials/tree/tutorials/tutorials/haskell/hspec-golden-test-tutorial/code) in Github.

 ## Hspec-golden

-`Hspec-golden` is a StackBuilders testing library, written in haskell, that helps users implement golden tests.
+`Hspec-golden` is a StackBuilders testing library written in Haskell, that helps users implement golden tests.
 It is an open source project so feel free to [review](https://github.com/stackbuilders/hspec-golden) it.

 ## Getting Started

-First things first, let's create a new Haskell project on which we will be working:
+First things first, let's create a new Haskell project to work in:

 ```bash
 stack new "hspec-golden-tests-tutorial"